malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 So how does a web archive get created?

-By creating web archives using the WARC file format, whole websites including metadata can be preserved in one single file!
+By creating web archives using the WARC file format, whole websites including its corresponding metadata can be preserved in one single file!

 ---